5 Steps to Lower Your Credit Utilization Quickly

 • Credit utilization is a major variable in calculating your credit score.

-• You can lift credit utilization by paying off debts and increasing credit limits.
+• You can improve credit utilization by paying off debts and increasing credit limits.

 • Improving your credit utilization can be done in only a few steps.

 Get smart with your money and understand how credit utilization impacts your credit score.
 If you have a credit card, mortgage, or auto loan, you are probably familiar with the concept of a credit score.
 A credit score can impact the types of credit cards or loans you are eligible for and the interest rates charged.
-The higher your credit score, the better lending terms and benefits you will receive.
+If you lower your credit utilization, your credit score will be higher.
+This helps you secure better lending terms and benefits.

 5 Steps to Lower Your Credit Utilization